DLEC 261 / EU Regulation

 03Highest-Disruption Routes

-AMS → DTW (Amsterdam–Detroit)8% delay rate, year-round
+AMS → DTW (Amsterdam–Detroit)Moderate disruption, year-round

-LHR → BOS (London Heathrow–Boston)7% delay rate, winter
+LHR → BOS (London Heathrow–Boston)Moderate disruption, winter

-FRA → ATL (Frankfurt–Atlanta)7% delay rate, year-round
+FRA → ATL (Frankfurt–Atlanta)Moderate disruption, year-round

 04How We Handle Your Claim